AntoineSoetewey/datanalyze/content/_index.md

 ---
 title: "Need help to analyze your data?"
-description: "Professional website of Antoine Soetewey, PhD candidate in statistics at UCLouvain"
+description: "Professional website of Antoine Soetewey, PhD researcher in statistics at UCLouvain"
 ---

 {{< lead >}}
 Do you have data, some questions, and you are stuck?
 Let's find a solution together! :bar_chart:
 {{< /lead >}}

-I'm [Antoine Soetewey](https://antoinesoetewey.com/), PhD candidate in statistics at UCLouvain and passionate about what statistics and data analysis can do when applied to real life situations.
+I'm [Antoine Soetewey](https://antoinesoetewey.com/), PhD researcher in statistics at UCLouvain and passionate about what statistics and data analysis can do when applied to real life situations.

 I help you to **analyze your data** and **make informed decisions** by bringing a statistical dimension to your projects, whatever the sector of activity or the size of your company.